WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Python/Python Introduction.md

 I started this section by following this video to ["Learn Python in 1 Hour"](https://www.youtube.com/watch?v=kqtD5dpn9C8), but then immediately got distracted by Python's potential and went down a rabbit hole.^[Or hognose hole, if you will.]

+Also, if you want some real data to mess with^[And don't want to go Google Dorking and possibly uncover PII...], you can use [Kaggle](https://www.kaggle.com/datasets) to access a TON of CSV files on a range of topics.

 ### Key Features and Definitions in Python
 1. Case-sensitive